I-surfaces from surfaces with one exceptional unimodal point: Surfaces with exceptional unimodal double points of type

-It is now straightforward to check that for any point $p\in C$ and for any subcurve $B<C$ both $M$ and $\gothm_p(M)$ satisfy the assumptions of Lemma \ref{lem: vanishingH^1} and thus have vanishing first cohomology.
+As an application we get the following. \begin{lem} Let $C = \sum_i m_i C_i$ be a non-multiple fibre of a relatively minimal elliptic fibration as classified by Kodaira and let $M$ be an effective Cartier divisor of degree two on $C$.
+Then $h^0(C, M) = 2$ and $M$ is base-point-free. \end{lem} \begin{proof} Recall that while $p_a(C) = 1$, we have $p_a(B)=0$ for every proper subcurve $B<C$.
+It is now straightforward to check that for any point $p\in C$ and for any subcurve $B<C$ both $M$ and $\gothm_p(M)$ satisfy the assumptions of Lemma \ref{vanishingH^1} and thus have vanishing first cohomology.
 Thus $h^0(C, M) = \chi(M) =2$ and the associated linear system has no base-points. \end{proof} More specific to our situation we have the following.

-\begin{lem} The fibre of $\bar \pi$ through the elliptic point $\bar{p}$ is a non-reduced Gorenstein curve with trivial canonical bundle, which we denote by $2\bar G$.
+\begin{lem} The fibre of $\bar \pi$ through the elliptic point $\bar{p}\in \bar X$ is a non-reduced Gorenstein curve with trivial canonical bundle, which we denote by $2\bar G$.
 The reduction $\bar G$ is a smooth curve of genus zero and